-WANTED: Volunteers to host nuclear waste, forever
+Wanted: Volunteers to host nuclear waste, forever

 Ever since the first commercial nuclear plant went online 70 years ago in England, the consensus has been that burying the most toxic waste deep underground is the safest option but there is still no repository in operation anywhere in the world.

 Getting a repository up and running is a slow process.
-Governments need community buy-in and geological studies are required to determine the flow of groundwater and the stability of the rock up to 1,000 metres (1,090 yards) underground.
+Governments need community buy-in and geological studies are required to determine the flow of groundwater and the stability of the rock up to 1,000m underground.

 Finland has made the most progress and is close to opening the world’s first permanent nuclear repository in Olkiluoto - having also kicked off the process way back in 1983.